HIP-1195: Hiero hooks and an application to allowances

 require(address(this) == 0x16d, "Contract can only be called as a hook");

-// Continue executing as a hook on behalf of the installer address
+// Continue executing as a hook on behalf of the owner

 }